 It is a responsibility of the whole school to meet the needs of the children with SEND.
 The Governing body has a mandatory responsibility towards the children with SEND.

-Their responsibilities include:
+SEND Governor responsibilities include:

-- The SEN and Inclusion policy is in line with the requirements of the education and disability Acts and SEN Code of Practice. - Access to the policy is readily available to all staff including supply staff. - The policy is clearly articulated and consistently applied. - SEN records are maintained by all staff and kept up to date. - The Governing Body will receive details regarding the success of the SEN and Inclusion policy, and any changes to it. - The policy is available to parents on the school website.
+• Ensuring that the SEND and Inclusion policy is in line with the requirements of the Education and Disability Acts and SEND Code of Practice.

+- Access to the policy is readily available to all staff including supply staff. - Ensuring that the policy is clearly articulated and consistently applied. - Ensuring that SEND records are maintained by all staff and kept up to date. - The Governing Body will receive details regarding the success of the SEND and Inclusion policy, and any changes to it. - Ensuring that the policy is available to parents on the school website.